 Many public yoga classes are wonderful for people who feel mostly healthy and athletic.
 What about the rest of us?
-Yoga Therapy offers the support of thousands of years of yogic tradition combined with modern understanding of Western medicine.
+Therapeutic yoga offers the support of thousands of years of yogic tradition combined with modern understanding of Western medicine.
 Using these tools in a healing, therapeutic manner can help with many physical, mental and emotional imbalances and help bring you closer to your best version of you.
-While yoga therapy can be used to work with and manage a myriad of conditions, at Unbound we specialize in the following:
+While therapeutic yoga can be used to work with and manage a myriad of conditions, at Unbound we specialize in the following:

 - Trauma and PTS

 - Sleep disorders (Have trouble falling/staying asleep, feel tired during the day, wake up during the night, experience nightmares)

 - Anxiety and Depression

 Q: Do I have to have an established yoga practice?

 A: No, it’s not necessary to have any background in a yoga practice to dive into therapeutic yoga.
 We will meet you where you are right now and introduce practices that are in line with your goals and comfort level.

 Q: How often should I have a yoga session?

 A: As often as you’d like.
 We recommend checking in 1-2 weeks after your first session, then it’s up to you and your goals.
 It can be helpful to have a regularly scheduled session to continue forward momentum and to hold yourself accountable for your progress, though it’s not necessary for everyone.

 Q: Is Unbound yoga accessible to people of faith?